sakshikarande26/sakshikarande26/README.md

 # Hey there! 👋

 I am Sakshi.
-I develop intelligent systems with AI/ML and Analytics.
+I develop intelligent systems with Data & ML.

 ### 🌱 What do I do?
 - Graduate Researcher @BioNLP Lab, UMassAmherst